nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * `tag INDEX m/MODULE`: Tags a module to the contact at specified index.

-* `tag m/MODULE DAY START END`: Tags a lesson to the user with the specified parameters, and tags the module if not already done so.
+* `tag m/MODULE DAY START_TIME END_TIME`: Tags a lesson to the user with the specified parameters, and tags the module if not already done so.

+* `tag INDEX m/MODULE DAY START_TIME END_TIME`: Tags a lesson to the user with the specified parameters and tags the module if not already done so.

+* `tag g/GROUP`: Tags a group to user.

+* `tag INDEX g/GROUP`: Tags a group to the contact at specified index.

 </div>

 **Distinguishing between contact and user** - As specified in the command formats, if the user wants to edit their own details, they can just leave out the index.
 On our end, the `ArgumentMultimap` has been modified to accept null as a valid index, which will handle such a use case.

-{to be filled by Kenny}
+{Sequence Diagrams to be filled by Kenny}

 #### **View Command**